-In December of 1949, Gladys French applied for (and subsequently received) permission to change the occupancy from a single-family dwelling into a lodging house.
+In December of 1949, Gladys French applied for (and subsequently received) permission to change the occupancy from a single-family dwelling to a lodging house.
 She continued to live and operate a lodging house at 29 Hereford until shortly before her death in April of 1961.

-The property changed hands and in October of 2005 was purchased by George W. Fink and his wife, Sherry A. Robinson.
+On October 19, 2005, 29 Hereford was acquired from Victoria (Gifford) Kennedy by George W. Fink and his wife, Sherry A. Robinson.
 In March of 2006, Sherry Robinson applied for (and subsequently received) permission to remodel the interior.
 The legal occupancy of the property remained four apartments; however, from 2007, it was assessed as a single-family dwelling.